Deciphering Solar Magnetic Activity. The Solar Cycle Clock: The Solar Cycle Clock

+At phase 0.4 of the cycle, the polar fields have returned; 0.4 cycle also corresponds to the re-formation of the polar crown filament at $\sim$55\degree, the disappearance of all higher-latitude filaments \citep{2020arXiv201006048M}.
+Recall also the Green Line (panel~b) and, in particular, the Calcium~{\sc ii}~K panel (bottom panel) of Figure~\ref{fig:msea}: where there is almost no Ca~{\sc ii}~K emission above $\sim$55\degree\ for the whole interval 0--0.4 cycles and 0.4 cycle marks the strengthening of Green Line emission at 55\degree, and the start of the equatorward progression of such features.
+There is a noticeable change in F10.7 flux (but less of a change in sunspot number) as the interaction of the now two activity bands below 55\degree\ constrains the global active region complexity. }

-On the downslope of the cycle, both old and new bands progress equatorwards, and interactions between the two give rise to more and greater flares, eruptions and storms post-sunspot maximum.
+On the downslope of the cycle, both old and new bands progress equatorwards, and interactions between the two give rise to more and greater flares, eruptions and storms post-sunspot maximum, { even as F10.7 and the sunspot number are sharply reduced.}

-The slower this equatorward progression (i.e., the longer the cycle) the more interactions there are between bands, which is why the empirical cycle length--next cycle strength relationship exists.
+The slower this equatorward progression (\ie\ the longer the cycle) the more interactions there are between bands, which is why the empirical cycle length--next cycle strength relationship exists { \citep{2015LRSP...12....4H,McIntoshEA20b}}.

 At the pre-terminator, at cycle phase 0.6, the current cycle band is now at $\sim$15-20\degree{} latitude.
-As pointed out in the previous subsection, two possibilities that explain the marked decrease in activity here are: \begin{itemize} \item being 30 degrees apart means greater interaction between the two current-cycle bands across the equator, reducing energy available for coronal energetics; or \item being at or below some critical latitude means that the north-south shear from differential rotation is too great to support or maintain large complex ARs, reducing energy available for coronal energetics. \end{itemize} Either way, F10.7, alpha composition, and flare production fall off a cliff.
+As pointed out in the previous subsection, two possibilities that explain the marked decrease in activity here are { the bands are close enough across the equator to interact, or the north-south shear from differential rotation is too great to support or maintain large complex ARs.
+Either way the energy available for coronal energetics is reduced, and} F10.7, alpha composition, and flare production fall off a cliff.
 There are (almost) no more X-flares.